 It is our job to keep your children safe while in school.
-In order to do this we need all parents, volunteers, visitors, and guests to obtain a badge through Cincinnati Public Schools Security Office.
-This will require a back ground check through the Justice Center.
+To do this, we need all parents, volunteers, visitors and guests to obtain a badge through Cincinnati Public Schools Security Office.
+This will require a background check through the Justice Center.
 Anyone that would like to be in the building or attend field trips is required to have a badge.
-Once you have received your badge you are asked to sign in and out in the office before and after going to the classroom.
-This badge let's all staff members know that you have signed in at the office and are permitted to visit a classroom.
+Once you have received your badge you are asked to sign in and out of the office before and after going to the classroom.
+This badge lets staff members know that you have signed in at the office and are permitted to visit a classroom.
 Please do not be insulted if a teacher or other staff member asks you to return to the office if you are not wearing your badge.
 They are required to do this as part of our safety plan. *All visitors will be asked to provide a driver's license for the Lobby Guard machine if they do not have their badge.

 Observing Classrooms or Volunteering

 Visitors are always welcome at Dater Montessori.
 We are proud to share our program.
-In order for the educational process to proceed smoothly, please follow these guidelines:
+For the educational process to proceed smoothly, please follow these guidelines:

 - Please make an appointment to observe or volunteer at least one day in advance.
 Too many observers can be disturbing to the children.
 Also, if you are volunteering, the teacher will need time to prepare work for you that will be beneficial to the children and enjoyable for you.